 It is the responsibility of all members of staff to enforce the Behaviour Policy with all children at all times in a consistent and agreed manner to the individual child.

 Booker Park is committed to upholding a positive approach to behaviour.
-As a basis for our policy we acknowledge the philosophy promoted by ‘Team Teach’.
-All staff have received training and this is updated at regular intervals by in-school ‘Team Teach’ trainers.
+As a basis for our policy we acknowledge the philosophy promoted by ‘General Services’.
+All staff have received training and this is updated at regular intervals by in-school ‘General Services’ trainers.

-The ‘Team Teach’ approach aims to meet the care and safety needs of both pupils and staff.
+The ‘General Services’ approach aims to meet the care and safety needs of both pupils and staff.
 Clear expectations are set by staff and early intervention and distraction are used to prevent situations developing, wherever possible and in most circumstances.
-When a child’s behaviour requires physical intervention, this will comply with the ‘Team Teach’ guidelines as practised and promoted within the school.
-This is recommended and supported by Buckinghamshire Local Authority.
+When a child’s behaviour requires physical intervention, this will comply with the ‘General Services’ guidelines as practised and promoted within the school.
 Staff have a duty of care to all pupils, to protect them from harm and to handle them in a gentle, respectful manner.
 Staff also have the right to protect themselves from injury.
 When managing difficult behaviour staff aim for the minimum but most effective intervention – first trying diversion, distraction, backing off, talking down, moving other children out of the way, etc. and giving the pupil time and space to respond to our requests.
 Restraint and physical handling as a form of behaviour management are to be used only in response to situations likely to result in harm to the individual or others, damage to property or disruption to the smooth running of the school and to the learning of others.
 (See also Positive Handling Policy)

 Record Keeping, Monitoring and Evaluation